Skip to main content

 url: "courier_tracking_url",

-event: CourierTrackingEvent.Delivered,
+event: CourierTrackingEvent.Delivered

 });

-See the full API reference on GitHub.
+See the full Courier API reference at courier.com/docs/reference.